Click here to return home

 "At present anybody who aspires to pilot an airship must hold a 1st, 2nd or 3rd class Airship Pilot's Licence (according to the size of the craft)—having first qualified by securing a private or commercial Balloon Pilot's Licence—and a Navigator's Ticket.
 There is, it seems, no lighter-than-air equivalent of the Provisional Pilot's Licence, so the eager pupils of the Airship Club are, clearly, going to present the Ministry of Civil Aviation with some new problems when the time comes."

-Having a gross lift 3,060lb and useful lift of 13,000lb, the Bournemouth managed 3 flights in 1951 and then put in for repairs and a chance for the improvements for stability following the crash landing.
 A further eight flights were managed in 1952.
 It was found that the first set of steering planes were too small and made her unstable and she had a top plane on the first two testing flights of in 1951, however this was removed.
-In 1952 a larger set of de Havilland planes were fitted and made the ship quiet controllable.
-Only eleven flights were made through lack of funds, the last flight made on 16th August 1952, Battle of Britain Day.

 If you have any personal memories or photo's you would like to share of this little known ship, then please contact the webmaster and we'll be happy to add them to the site for you